runstats21/college-score-card-analysis/README.md

 - `advancedSupervisedLearn.ipynb`

 ## SHAP: Interpretable ML/Explainable AI
-`simpleModel+shap.ipynb` shows some intriguing visualizations not only in regards to factors related to expected income 6 years post college entry, but also into the ability of using the [shap](https://shap.readthedocs.io/en/latest/index.html) python package to "open the black box" of ML models.
+`simpleModel+shap.ipynb` shows some intriguing visualizations not only in regards to factors related to expected income 6 years post college entry, but also into the ability of using the [shap](https://shap.readthedocs.io/en/latest/index.html) package to "open the black box" of ML models.

 ### Interactive Dashboard
-In order to allow easy accessibility to see both explanations of expected incomes for thousands of US universities and understand average contributions of different variables to that income, I built a dashboard using the `streamlit` package.
+In order to allow easy accessibility to see both explanations of expected incomes for thousands of US universities and understand average contributions of different variables to that income, I built a dashboard using the [`streamlit`](https://streamlit.io/) package.
 This dashboard can be found here: https://collegeroi.streamlit.app/

 ## Next steps:
 - Advanced model with random forest and XGBOOST